 The actual dying part, the withering away of my physical body, was a mere formality.
-My spirit, my emotional being, whatever you want to call all that inner turmoil that has nothing to do with physical existence, were long gone, dead and gone, and only a mass of the most fucking god-awful excruciating pain like a pair of boiling hot tongs clamped tight around my spine and pressing on all my nerves was left in its wake.
+My spirit, my emotional being, whatever you want to call all that inner turmoil that has nothing to do with physical existence, were long gone, dead and gone, and only a mass of the most fucking god-awful excruciating pain like a pair of boiling tongs clamped tight around my spine and pressing on all my nerves was left in its wake.

 That’s the thing I want to make clear about depression: It’s got nothing at all to do with life.
 In the course of life, there is sadness and pain and sorrow, all of which, in their right time and season, are normal — unpleasant, but normal.

-Depression is an altogether different zone because it involves a complete absence: the absence of affect, absence of feeling, absence of response, absence of interest.
-The pain you feel in the course of major clinical depression is an attempt on nature’s part (nature, after all, abhors a vacuum) to fill up the empty space.
+Depression is an altogether different zone because it involves a complete absence: the absence of effect, absence of feeling, absence of response, absence of interest.
+The pain you feel in the course of major clinical depression is an attempt on nature’s part (nature, after all, abhors a vacuum) to fill up the space.

 But for all intents and purposes, the deeply depressed are just the walking, waking dead.

 And the scariest part is that if you ask anyone in the throes of depression how he got there, to pin down the turning point, he’ll never know.